MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/Set-up-tax-codes.md

 ### Limits

-You can define tax limits to override the calculated tax amount if the amount falls into the minimum/maximum range.
+You can define tax limits on the **Limits** FastTab to override the calculated tax amount if the tax amount falls into the minimum/maximum range.

 - If the calculated tax amount is greater than or equal to the maximum tax amount configured on the **Limits** FastTab, the final tax amount = the maximum tax amount.
 - If the calculated tax amount is less than the minimum tax amount configured on the **Limits** FastTab, the final tax amount = 0.